India fires missiles into Pakistani territory in what Islambad calls 'act of war'

 “Our actions have been focused, measured and non-escalatory in nature.
 No Pakistan military facilities have been targeted,” the statement said, adding that “India has demonstrated considerable restraint in selection of targets and method of execution.”

-It said the attack posed a significant threat to commercial air traffic.
-"This reckless escalation has brought the two nuclear-armed states closer to a major conflict," the statement said.

-India's armed forces used precision strike weapon systems to carry out the strikes, which targeted the headquarters of militant groups Jaish-e-Mohammed in Bahawalpur and Lashkar-e-Taiba in Muridke, according to Indian officials.

-Indian army said the operation was named “Sindoor,” a Hindi word for vermillion, a bright red powder worn by married Hindu women on their forehead to mark their marital status.
+The army said the operation was named “Sindoor,” a Hindi word for the bright red vermillion powder worn by married Hindu women on their forehead and hair, in a reference to the women who saw their husbands killed in front of them.

-In Muzaffarabad, the main city of Pakistan-controlled Kashmir, resident Abdul Sammad said he heard several explosions and that some people were wounded in the attack.
-People were seen running in panic and authorities immediately cut the power, leading to a blackout.
+In Muzaffarabad, the main city of Pakistan-controlled Kashmir, resident Abdul Sammad said he heard several explosions as the blast ripped through houses and saw people running in panic.
+Authorities immediately cut the power, leading to a blackout.

 People took refuge on the streets and in open areas, fearful of what might happen.
 “We were afraid the next missile might hit our house,” said Mohammad Ashraf.